jupyter/accessibility/docs/funding/czi-grant-roadmap.md

 ## What is this?

 Welcome!
-You've found your way to the public roadmap for Jupyter accessibility efforts that fall in scope of the [CZI EOSS grant Inclusive and Accessible Computing in the Jupyter Ecosystem][Jupyter - CZI proposal submitted].
+You've found your way to the public roadmap for Jupyter accessibility efforts that fall in scope of the [CZI EOSS grant Inclusive and Accessible Computing in the Jupyter Ecosystem][jupyter - czi proposal submitted].

-This roadmap's content is derived from
+This roadmap's content is derived from:

-- [The original grant proposal][Jupyter - CZI proposal submitted]
+- [The original grant proposal][jupyter - czi proposal submitted]
 - The [jupyter-a11y-mgmt repository's planning issues](https://github.com/orgs/Quansight-Labs/projects/5/views/1)
 - The [JupyterLab accessibility project board](https://github.com/orgs/Quansight-Labs/projects/5/views/1)
 - Feedback from community members working on accessibility-related matters

 ## Primary goals

-This roadmap is meant to communicate accessibility efforts funded by the [CZI EOSS grant Inclusive and Accessible Computing in the Jupyter Ecosystem][Jupyter - CZI proposal submitted], work previously discussed on this and more project-specific repositories.
+This roadmap is meant to communicate accessibility efforts funded by the [CZI EOSS grant Inclusive and Accessible Computing in the Jupyter Ecosystem][jupyter - czi proposal submitted], work previously discussed on this and more project-specific repositories.

 Over the course of the two-year grant, we are aiming to transform the Jupyter ecosystem in four ways: